OR Gate | Tutorial with Examples, Truth Table, and Downloadable Assets

 The OR gate is a logic gate that takes two or more inputs and produces an output that is high (ON or 1) if any of the inputs are high.

-The OR Gate
+The OR Operand

 *Fyi, you’ll see the following terms used interchangeably